Skip to main content

 Trailhead Student Guides play an important role in welcoming new students to the App State and Boone community.
 Through the spring training process, the Trailhead leadership team will match all guides to a co-leader.
 Together, co-leaders will be responsible for leading dialogue, service activities, and various other leadership-building activities for a small group of 8-9 students.
 Students selected to serve as Trailhead Guides will attend multiple training meetings in the spring semester, as well as an immersive training weekend immediately before the Trailhead program.
 View the full Student Guide description.

-The application for our 2025 Student Guides is now closed.
+The application for our 2026 Student Guides will open December 1, 2025.

 App State students dedicate 500+ hours toward Hurricane Helene relief and recovery efforts during Day of Service